 - When the body cavity pressure increases above the net spring load of the pressure relief valve, the cavity pressure is vented through Pressure Relief Valve.

-- The RV outlet line can be vented to ATMs / connected to the vent system or back to the upstream piping.
+- The Relief Valve outlet line can be vented to the atmosphere / connected to the vent system or back to the upstream piping.

 - In some cases, a single-piston effect seat is used for the upstream side and a double piston effect seat is used for the downstream side.

 - This enables the cavity overpressure to release to the valve upstream side and also doesn’t require an external relief valve.